szarnyasg/duckdb-web/_posts/2024-12-06-duckdb-tpch-sf100-on-mobile.md

 A few weeks ago, we set out to perform a series of experiments to answer two simple questions:

-1. Can DuckDB complete the TPC-H queries on the SF100 data set when running on a new smartphone?
+1. Can DuckDB complete the TPC-H queries on the SF100 dataset when running on a new smartphone?
 2. If so, can DuckDB complete a run in less than 400 seconds, i.e., faster than the system in the research paper that originally introduced vectorized query processing?

 These questions took us on an interesting quest.